Andreas Sigismund Marggraf: Scientific work

 Marggraf introduced several new methods into experimental chemistry.
 He used precipitation methods for analysis, such as the Prussian blue reaction for the detection of iron.
 Marggraf's major work in inorganic chemistry included the improved production of phosphorus from urine and the detection of alkali metal salts in plant ash and their identification by flame test.
-Before his 1762 work, (al)chemists didn't systematically distinguish between potassium and sodium salts.
+Before his 1762 work, (al)chemists did not systematically distinguish between potassium and sodium salts.

 His extraction of sugar from beets, which was then only available from sugarcane, was the starting point for the sugar industry in Europe, and the modern sugar industry in the world.
 Although Marggraf recognized the economic impact of his discovery, he did not pursue it.
 Marggraf's student Franz Achard, completed the work and developed an economic extraction method for sugar from sugar beet.
 Other students of Marggraf included Johann Gottlob Lehmann, Franz Carl Achard and probably Valentin Rose the Elder and Martin Heinrich Klaproth.
 He was the first to isolate glucose from raisins in 1747.